I love when you share my recipes!

 Don’t Miss These Rum Drinks

 Rum is a delicious and versatile liquor made from sugar cane.
-It's an essential ingredients in the classic mojito (or try my blueberry mojito variation).
+It’s an essential ingredients in the classic mojito (or try my blueberry mojito or mango mojito variations).
 Rum also shows up in a big way in tropical and tiki cocktails.
 Shake it up in my Pineapple Mai Tai or this Easy Tiki Cocktail.

 Happy Hour Snack Pairings